Village Halls Renovation Project

 However, to move forward with the full vision, fundraising is essential.

-We’ve got two fantastic fundraising events lined up—and we need you there!
-Every ticket sold goes straight to the Renovation Fund, helping us preserve our historic Grade II listed halls and build something even better for the future.
+We’ve got some fantastic fundraising events lined up—and we need you there!
+Every ticket sold goes straight to the Renovation Fund, helping us preserve our historic Grade II listed halls and build something even better for the future..

 We would also like to hear from anyone who would like to be involved in helping to support the ongoing use of the halls.
 Whether you’re bursting with ideas, keen to volunteer, or simply curious about what’s next, everyone is welcome to get involved.
 We’re full of ideas for the future—but we want yours too!
 If you’d like to get involved, share suggestions, or help shape what happens in and around the halls of the future next year, we’d love to hear from you